purplacid/F25-NuclearICTeam7/Route_Optimization_Subproblem/README.md

 Congratulations!
 You have been chosen to join a special team of engineers and scientists at Canadian Nuclear Labs (CNL).
 Your mission is to design a system to optimize truck routing, considering environmental challenges and on-route resources, such as gas stations.

-Transport trucks could face a vast number of environmental conditions that present challenges for safe transportation—forest fires causing smoke and debris, floods affecting the Trans-Canada highway, as well as snow and Icy conditions.
-Your solution should ultimately get the truck to its destination, avoid fires and hazards, and stop at designated refueling areas.
+Transport trucks could face a vast number of environmental conditions that present challenges for safe transportation—forest fires causing smoke and debris, floods affecting the Trans-Canada highway, as well as snow and icy conditions.
+Your solution would help the truck navigate around these obstacles, and ensure the truck travels to its destination safely.

+## Challenge Overview

+Transport trucks are loaded with spent nuclear fuel at various nuclear sites and delivers it to be stored in the nuclear waste repository in Ignace, ON.
+For the purpose of this challenge, let's say these trucks can travel max 1000km before needing to refuel.

+Design a system to optimize truck routing given environmental challenges and on-route resources.

+Rescources provided:
+- Map file "ontario_drive_network.graphml" (Can be found on Learn)
+- Coordinates of nuclear sites
+- Coordinates of potential hazards
+- Coordinates of available refueling stations

+Your solution should ultimately get the truck to its destination, avoid hazards, and stop at refueling stations as needed.
 A list of locations and coordinates has been be provided.

 ## Setup